Scotswood, Newburn and Wylam Railway: Operations

-The railway was absorbed by the North Eastern Railway in 1883.
+The railway was absorbed by the North Eastern Railway via the North Eastern Railway (General) Act 1883 (46 & 47 Vict. c. lxiii).
 As a result of the Railways Act 1921, on 1 January 1923 the North Eastern Railway became part of the London and North Eastern Railway (LNER).
 In the 1930s the service between Newcastle Central and North Wylam was operated by Sentinel steam railcars; these were replaced by LNER Class G5 0-4-4T locomotives with a push-pull unit.
 Britain's railways were nationalised on 1 January 1948 and the line was placed under the control of British Railways.
 Diesel multiple units began to replace trains propelled by steam locomotives from 1955.

 Closure

 Lemington, Newburn, Heddon-on-the-Wall stations closed in 1958.
 In 1963 Dr Beeching published his report "The Reshaping of British Railways", which recommended closing the network's least used stations and lines; both Wylam and North Wylam stations were included.
 In 1966 British Railways proposed that North Wylam station remain open and that September suspended services over the line south of the Tyne for engineering works, but this proposal was rejected and services restarted in May 1967.
 The following year BR proposed closing the line to the north of the Tyne, this was successful and passenger traffic withdrawn on 11 March 1968.